Oscar Best Actress winner from the year you were born

 - Movie: "Butterfield 8"

-Elizabeth Taylor won her first Oscar portraying a call girl and self-described ‘slut of all time’ in “Butterfield 8.”
+Elizabeth Taylor won her first Oscar portraying a call girl in "Butterfield 8."
 She already had excelled in high profile roles and was ready for a win—though for this film, it was a surprise.
 Outspoken from the get-go, Taylor—and her co-star and husband Eddie Fisher—thought the movie stunk.
 She made it just to get out of her contract with MGM.

 1961: Sophia Loren

 The Oscar was just one of many awards Sophia Loren won for "Two Women," and the first awarded for a non-English speaking role.
 In the movie, Loren plays a mother trying to protect her young daughter from the terrors of WWII.
 As a child, Loren lived in an area in Italy highly affected by WWII and was injured by shrapnel during a raid.
 This experience undoubtedly informed her unforgettable performance.